godot-rust/gdnative-book/src/advanced-guides/migrating-0-9.md

 ## Migrations

+This section elaborates on APIs with non-trivial changes and guides you through the process of updating your code.

 ### Variant/VariantDispatch

 If you were using the `Variant::from_*` methods, this is no longer necessary and the functions no longer exist.